TeachBooks/mirror_computational_modelling/book/Chapter1/chapter1-2_Weak_form_of_the_problem.md

 # Weak form of the Problem

 In the FE method, before the problem is discretized, the governing equation is rewritten in the so-called **weak form**.
-One of the key aspects of the FE method is that we do not seek a nodally exact approximation, but an approximation that minimizes certain energy functional.
-This is why we aim at finding solutions in a *weak* or *variational* sense, which means that the FE solution might not be nodally exact, but it is the solution that minimizes the global energy of the system.
+In some cases, the weak form can be given a physical intepretation.
+In solid mechanics, for instance, one can interpret the weak form as an expression for a minimization problem of an energy potential.
+The weak form is then also referred to as *variational form* in the sense that in the minimization problem a solution is found for which variations in the potential are equal to zero.
+Here, however, we follow a formal path that arrives at the weak form by recasting the strong form as an integral equation.

 ```{figure} .././images/Chapter1/1_3_1.png
 ---